 The 2015 Organ Renovation Project

-THE REPAIR OF COLLAPSING AND BENDING PIPES, cleaning the pipes and the organ, racking the pipes, and the installation of lights and wiring will require the removal of all 1,634 pipes from the organ.
-The repaired and cleaned pipes will be returned to the church and reinstalled, along with the new racks.
-The remaining pipes will then be re-installed.
-As the pipes are put back into the organ, the instrument will be re-voiced (voicing addresses the sound, speech, and volume pipes make and how they blend with all the other pipes), regulated, and thoroughly tuned.
-The organ will be thoroughly cleaned, inside and out, and permanent lights will be installed so that the organ can be tuned in the future without using temporary lighting.
-To update and improve the combination action, the old electrical system will be entirely removed and replaced with a silent, digital combination action, making stop changes lightning fast, quiet, and reliable.
-The construction of new bass pipes will increase the fundamental tone of the organ and will provide significant warmth to the bass.
-A further improvement to the pedal division of the organ will be the addition of a stop that will further broaden and “warm” the sound of the organ.
-The addition of a Swell to Great 16’ coupler will increase the warmth of sound and also provide additional tonal possibilities.
+THE REPAIR OF COLLAPSING AND BENDING PIPES, cleaning the pipes and the organ, racking the pipes, and the installation of lights and wiring required the removal of all 1,634 pipes from the organ.
+The repaired and cleaned pipes were returned to the church and reinstalled, along with the new racks.
+The remaining pipes were then re-installed.
+As the pipes were put back into the organ, the instrument was re-voiced (voicing addresses the sound, speech, and volume pipes make and how they blend with all the other pipes), regulated, and thoroughly tuned.
+The organ was thoroughly cleaned, inside and out, and permanent lights were installed so that the organ can be tuned in the future without using temporary lighting.
+To update and improve the combination action, the old electrical system was entirely removed and replaced with a silent, digital combination action, making stop changes lightning fast, quiet, and reliable.
+The construction of new bass pipes increased the fundamental tone of the organ and provided significant warmth to the bass.
+A further improvement to the pedal division of the organ was the addition of a stop that further broadens and “warms” the sound of the organ.
+The addition of a Swell to Great 16’ coupler increased the warmth of sound and also provided additional tonal possibilities.

 About the Organ